Rod Manges

 Oklahoma City, OK

-2020 Biography: Since high school, I attended and graduated from Kansas State University with a B.S. degree in Journalism and Mass Communication.
+2025 Biography: Since high school, I attended and graduated from Kansas State University with a B.S. degree in Journalism and Mass Communication.
 Continued my broadcasting career throughout high school and college.
-In college, met my wife Sandy and we have been married for 45 years.
+In college, met my wife Sandy and we have been married for 50 years.
 We moved to Oklahoma City in late 1978 and have been in broadcasting since my beginnings at KMAN in 1967.
-Currently, I'm President and General Manager of two TV stations...KFOR-TV, the NBC Affiliate, and KAUT-TV, an Independent Affiliate in Oklahoma City.
+Currently, I'm President and General Manager of two TV stations...KFOR-TV, the NBC Affiliate, and KAUT-TV, the CW Affiliate in Oklahoma City.

-Sandy and I have three great kids...Jennifer (9-10-1981) lives in Tulsa, Oklahoma, with her husband Adam and their two boys ages 9 and 6.
+Sandy and I have three great kids...Jennifer (9-10-1981) lives in Tulsa, Oklahoma, with her husband Adam Schreiner and their two boys Lincoln, age 14, and Gibson, age 11.
 She graduated from Oklahoma State University in 2004.
-Elisa (12-17-1984) is living in Oklahoma City and works for the Central Oklahoma Home Builders Association and married to Deston McAlister (12-08-18).
+Elisa (12-17-1984) lives in Oklahoma City and works for the Lt.
+Governor of the State of Oklahoma and is married to Deston McAlister (12-08-18).
+They have one daughter, Molly Maxine, age 3.
 She graduated from Oklahoma State University in 2007.
-Grant (9-11-1987) is now a Major in the United States Air Force and is stationed at Vance AFB in Enid, Oklahoma, where he is now an instructor pilot (IP) training the new pilots how to fly and is recently married to Melanie (11-15-19).
+Grant (9-11-1987) served as a Major in the United States Air Force and is stationed at Vance AFB in Enid, Oklahoma, where he is an instructor pilot (IP) training the new pilots how to fly and is married to Melanie (11-15-19).
+They have two daughters Amelia Mae (Millie), age 3, and Ella Ruth, age 1.
 He graduated from Oklahoma State University in 2010 where he also received his commissioning.
 I still continue to enjoy weekend golf games with my golfing buddies and shooting hoops in the driveway with my kids and grandkids.
 Sandy and I are blessed to have all of our kids and grandkids so close to us!!!

 Douglas Miller